-While they might sound similar, it’s important to consider the different functions when it comes to VPS vs VPN.
+While they might sound similar, it’s important to consider the differences between a VPS vs VPN.
 In fact, aside from both having the word “virtual” in their names, they don’t have much in common.
 One is a dedicated operating system hosted offline and offered as a service, and the other is a network of dedicated servers that facilitate the use of the Internet.

 - A VPS is a computer